freenas/freenas-docs/userguide/directoryservice.rst

 users in a network, it is not necessary to recreate these user accounts on the %brand% system.
-Instead, configure the Active Directory service so that it can import the account information and imported users can be authorized to access the CIFS shares on the
+Instead, configure the Active Directory service so that it can import the account information and imported users can be authorized to access the SMB shares on the
 %brand% system.

-.. note:: If your network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure :ref:`NT4` instead.
+.. note:: If the network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure :ref:`NT4` instead.